Melo melo: Human use

 Melo melo for sale at market.

-This volute is often collected for food by local fishermen.
+This volute is often collected as seafood by local fishermen.
 The shells are also often used as decoration, or as scoops for powdery substances in local markets.

-The shell is also traditionally utilized by the native fishermen to bail out their boats, therefore it is commonly called "bailer shell".
+The shell is also traditionally utilized by the native fishermen to bail their boats, therefore it is commonly called "bailer shell".

-This snail is eaten in Vietnam.
+This snail is eaten in Vietnamese cuisine in dishes such as coconut milk sea snails (Ốc Len Xào Dừa).